ycarowr/UnityNetworkingAPI/README.md

 ### Objetives

 The main goal is to have two unitypackages, client and server, whitch will be starting points for future multiplayer prototypes.
+And also learn the basics of networking.

 ### Projects